Integrate the Shadow

 Neurotic vs. Natural Functioning

 Reich had observed more specific differences between the armored neurotic and the unarmored self-regulated character.
-He elaborates on these distinctions in Ether God and Devil & Cosmic Superimposition (1973).
+He elaborated on these distinctions in Ether, God & Devil and Cosmic Superimposition (1973).
 According to the psychoanalyst, the neurotic person looks for meaning and purpose in life.
-If said neurotic fails to find any abstract meaning to latch on to, he feels empty.
-Living purposefully and meaningfully, the psychologically integrated person, in contrast to the neurotic, paradoxically neglects this act of searching.
+If said neurotic fails to find any abstract meaning to latch onto, he feels empty.
+Living purposefully and meaningfully, the psychologically integrated person, in contrast to the neurotic, unironically neglects this act of searching.

 On a physical level, the armored neurotic puffs out his chest to appear “tough,” sets his jaw to appear “determined,” and restricts his pelvis to appear “civilized.”
 This muscular phenomenon happens unconsciously.
 The neurotic does not realize that he lives his life dishonestly and without integrity.
 In contrast, the unarmored, integrated person knows that he can assert himself with his libido when the time comes for self-assertion.
 He has no inclination to contort his body in an artificial manner to navigate through life.
 The libido that pulsates through his body is free-flowing, akin to the energy of wild animals and several small children.